Ken Grossman is one of those founders whose influence can disappear into the success of the thing he built.

 Ken Grossman matters because he helped turn American beer into a field of choices instead of a narrow industrial routine.

 He came out of homebrewing and shop culture, launched Sierra Nevada in 1980, pushed Pale Ale when that choice still startled people, and stayed long enough to watch the market catch up to the taste he helped normalize.
 That is more than founder mythology.
-It is a real shift in American consumption.
+It is a significant shift in American consumption.

 Grossman's legacy lives in every beer shelf that assumes drinkers can handle bitterness, aroma, and style variation.
 He helped make that assumption safe.